ricsanfre/pi-cluster/docs/_docs/k8s-networking-basics.md

 A CNI plugin is responsible for inserting a network interface into the container network namespace (e.g., one end of a virtual ethernet (veth) pair) and making any necessary changes on the host (e.g., attaching the other end of the veth into a bridge).
 It then assigns an IP address to the interface and sets up the routes consistent with the IP Address Management section by invoking the appropriate IP Address Management (IPAM) plugin.

-## Enabling Kuberentes Services load balancing
+## Enabling Kubernetes Services load balancing

 `Kubernetes Service` is an abstract way to expose an application running on a set of Pods as a network service.
 Kubernetes gives Pods their own IP addresses and a single DNS name (and single Virtual IP address) for a set of Pods, and can load-balance across them.
 Two components are key for this mechanism: `kube-proxy` in charge of implementing the Virtual IP address and load balance mechanism and `kube-dns` responsible for mapping DNS service name to virtual IP address.

 See details in [Kubernetes documentation - Service Concept](https://kubernetes.io/docs/concepts/services-networking/service/).

-### kube-proxy: Kuberentes Services internal Load-balancing
+### kube-proxy: Kubernetes Services internal Load-balancing

 kube-proxy is a key component of any Kubernetes deployment.
 Its role is to load-balance traffic that is destined for services (via Cluster IPs and Node Ports) to the correct backend pods.